neurotuning/GEDAI-master/README.md

 2. Unzip and copy the 'GEDAI-master' folder into the "plugins" subdirectory of EEGlab.
 3. Launch MATLAB and then EEGLAB.

+### Basic instructions for use

+Check out the Wiki: https://github.com/neurotuning/GEDAI-master/wiki

 ## 📜 Citation

 If you use GEDAI in your research, please cite the original publication: